CryptoTengo/PanjoCoin/docs/WhitePaper.md

 ✔ No minting
 ✔ No owner
 ✔ 0% tax
+✔ Burnable mechanics
-✔ Transparent distribution
+✔ EIP-2612 support
-✔ Staged emission model
-✔ Operational 10–13% initial circulation range
+✔ Strict 10% initial circulation
-✔ Charity-driven utility
+✔ Exponential emission decay
+✔ Fully transparent distribution

-🔗 13.
-Final Rule of Consistency
+🔗 12.
+Final Compliance Statement

-If inconsistency appears:
+This Whitepaper is fully aligned with:

-Smart Contract > Tokenomics Model > Whitepaper Narrative
+Smart Contract architecture
+Tokenomics v1.0 mathematical model
+On-chain distribution reality
 🐕 End Note

-PanjoCoin is not just a token — it is a structured emotional and economic system designed to convert attention into measurable social impact.
+PanjoCoin is not just a token.
+It is a system where:
+emotional narrative + fixed-supply economics + transparent on-chain structure merge into one verifiable digital asset.
+---